flynsequeira/go-bigquery-ingest/README.md

 ### Part 3: BigQuery Materialized View

 *   **Staging Table:**  Stores transformed data before aggregation.

+     **Solution 1: BigQuery Staging Table Aggregated to Sink [SELECTED]**

+         - Extract, clean, and filter data, then drop it into a staging table.
+         - Aggregate the staging table in BigQuery into a materialized view.

+     **~~Solution 2: Aggregate in Go with Memory~~**

+         - Not viable at the moment as it needs to be scalable.
+         - Possible with a smaller dataset, but scalability is assumed to be necessary.

+     **Chosen Approach:** Solution 1.

 *   **Materialized view:**  Aggregates data by `DATE` and `PROJECT_ID`, calculating `total_transactions` and `total_volume_in_usd` for efficient querying.
 *   **Materialized view Cleaned:**  Cleans and filters potential bad data
 ```sql